 Unfortunately, you cannot get a lawsuit loan (cash advance) without an attorney.
-There are two reasons why you need a layer to get a lawsuit loan (cash advance):
+There are three reasons why you need a lawyer to get a lawsuit loan (cash advance):

 - Without a lawyer, you will never get a reasonable settlement.
 A lawsuit loan company will not advance money to you unless they believe the company will be paid back.
-They know that will not happen if you are not represented by a lawyer.
+They know you will not be able to settle your case for enough money to repay the cash advance if you are not represented by a lawyer.

-- A lawsuit loan company needs your lawyer to provide all the necessary paperwork and to guarantee payment if your case is settled.
+- A lawsuit loan company needs your lawyer to guarantee repayment if your case is settled.

 How Much Money Can I Borrow On My Accident Case?

-You cannot borrow as much as you want, as often as you want.
+You cannot borrow as much as you want or as often as you want.

-Example of How Much You May Be Able To Borrow On Your Accident Case
+Example of How Much You Can Borrow On Your Accident Case

 These examples are given for illustrative purposes and may not be accurate because I never worked for a lawsuit cash advance company and every lawsuit cash advance company operates differently.

-Example 1: The lawsuit cash advance company evaluates your injury to be worth $50,000 and the insurance policy is $100,000, you will be able to receive a maximum of $5,000.
+Example 1: Assume the lawsuit cash advance company evaluates your injury to be worth $50,000 and the insurance policy is $100,000, you will be able to receive a maximum of $5,000.

-Example 2: You are injured in an accident and your personal injury attorney believes your case is worth $500,000 and there is enough insurance to pay that amount.
+Example 2: Assume you are injured in an accident, and your personal injury attorney believes your case is worth $500,000 and there is enough insurance to pay that amount.
 The lawsuit cash advance company may put a value of $250,000 on your case for the purpose of the cash advance.

 You ask for and receive a $15,000 cash advance on your personal injury case 2 months after your accident.